-Thirty-three years ago this very week the Pet Shop Boys were atop the British charts with their first ever cover version, a souped-up synth reworking of the country classic Always On My Mind, which would go on to be the Christmas number one single of 1987, leapfrogging over Rick Astley and keeping those smelly old Pogues in their place.
+Thirty-three years ago the Pet Shop Boys were atop the British charts with their first ever cover version, a souped-up synth reworking of the country classic Always On My Mind, which would go on to be the Christmas number one single of 1987, leapfrogging over Rick Astley and keeping those smelly old Pogues in their place.
 By virtue of its last minute inclusion in the seminal pop duo’s then to be released film It Couldn’t Happen Here, the song’s promotional video acted as a de facto movie trailer, boasting a tasty triumvirate of screen legends in Joss Ackland, Gareth Hunt, and Barbara Windsor, the actress and kitchen sink icon who has died aged 83.
 This is the story.

 Not long ago, esteemed music critic Pete Paphides suggested on Twitter that the Pet Shop Boys were worthy of their own neologism: ‘melanphoric’.
 It’s a very PSB word, and a perfect encapsulation of the meticulous soundscapes the duo have made their own over four decades, as applicable today as with their chart debut, 1985’s West End Girls.

 Coming less than three months after the pair’s second studio set, the non-album single Always On My Mind (the rear of the sleeve bore the legend, typically PSB in its lower case double meaning ‘not from the album, actually) was released on 30 November 1987.
-Its release as a 45 almost an afterthought, having been a “tarted up” demo recording dashed off for Love Me Tender, an ITV programme marking the 10th anniversary since Elvis Presley expired on a toilet in Memphis.
+Its release as a 45 was almost an afterthought, having been little more than a “tarted up” demo recording dashed off for Love Me Tender, an ITV programme marking the 10th anniversary since Elvis Presley expired on a toilet in Memphis.

 Yes, I feel duty bound to tell you that it was originally a sweet lovin’ country tune called You Were Always On My Mind, and written by Wayne Carson Thompson and Johnny Christopher with additional lyrics from Suspicious Minds author Mark James, who provided the song’s pleading memorable bridge (“Tell me, tell me that your sweet love hasn’t died…”).